shodanshok/psync/README.md

 L: CREATE test.txt (this event will be skipped)
 L: CLOSE_WRITE test.txt
 *... wait some seconds ...*
-R: CREATE .test.txt.ABCDEF (temporary rsynch file; this event will be skipped)
+R: CREATE .test.txt.ABCDEF (temporary rsync file; this event will be skipped)
-R: CLOSE_WRITE .test.txt.ABCDEF (temporary rsynch file; this event will be skipped)
+R: CLOSE_WRITE .test.txt.ABCDEF (temporary rsync file; this event will be skipped)
 R: MOVE .test.txt.ABCDEF test.txt (as the source filename is excluded, this event will be skipped)
 *Result:* the file is pushed to the remote partner without any backired event